tim-mehlhorn/KB-Editing/src/pages/service/copy-editing.md

 Poetry: $6 per page*

 _\*Prices are subject to change.
-Pages are based on 12 point font, Times New Roman, single spaced._
+Page count is based on 12 point font, Times New Roman, single spaced._

 __